Bedouin: Ottoman period

 Arab Christian Bedouin woman from the settled town of Kerak, Jordan, who probably was the wife of a sheikh.
 Braids were predominantly worn by Arab Christian Bedouin women of the tribes of Jordan.

+Historically, the nomadic Bedouin tribes engaged in frequent inter-tribal warfare, conducting seasonal raids (known as ghazu) against rival clans for access to scarce pasturages and water resources.
+One notable example was the long-standing rivalry between the Shammar and Anizah tribal confederations across northern Arabia and the Syrian Desert.
+During the late 18th century, these conflicts, together with the rise of the Wahhabi movement, contributed to the migration of a major Shammar faction under the Al Jarba family across the Euphrates into Upper Mesopotamia, where it later emerged as a dominant tribal force.

 A plunder and massacre of the Hajj caravan by Bedouin tribesmen occurred in 1757, led by Qa'dan al-Fayez of the Bani Sakher tribe (modern-day Jordan) in his vengeance against the Ottomans for failing to pay his tribe for their help protecting the pilgrims.
-An estimated 20,000 pilgrims were either killed in the raid or died of hunger or thirst as a result including relatives of the Sultan and Musa Pasha.
+An estimated 20,000 pilgrims were either killed in the raid or died of hunger or thirst as a result including relatives of the sultan and Musa Pasha.
 Although Bedouin raids on Hajj caravans were fairly common, the 1757 raid represented the peak of such attacks which was also likely prompted by the major drought of 1756.

 Under the Tanzimat land reforms of 1858, a new Ottoman land law was issued, which offered legal grounds for the displacement of the Bedouin (Turkish: Bedeviler).
 As the Ottoman Empire gradually lost power, this law instituted an unprecedented land registration process that was also meant to boost the empire's tax base.
 Few Bedouin opted to register their lands with the Ottoman Tapu, due to lack of enforcement by the Ottomans, illiteracy, refusal to pay taxes and lack of relevance of written documentation of ownership to the Bedouin way of life at that time.
 Some scholars, such as Nora Elizabeth Barakat, believe the displacement of the Bedouin had its roots in events even earlier than the 1858 land reforms, for example in an 1844 Anatolia-specific decree recognizing the "tribe" as a formal unit of administration.
 The goal of these early reforms was to weaken local Bedouin magistrates and limit what she terms as "rural mobility", the ability of these local Bedouins to, independently of the Ottoman state, accumulate wealth through the wheat trade and other means.